Hey Kids, Meet Duke Ellington

 In high school Duke’s music teacher gave him lessons in harmony.
 He also received tutoring from pianist and band leader Oliver "Doc" Perry, who taught him to read and write music, develop his professional style, and improved his technique.

-Jazz musicians were in demand in New York in early 1920’s and Ellington wanted to be part of what was happening.
+Jazz musicians were in demand in New York in the early 1920s and Ellington wanted to be part of what was happening.
 He decided to move there and perform with his small band, the Washingtonians.
 It wasn’t long before musicians and critics were noticing that Ellington's music was special.
-Four years later Ellington was offered an engagement at Harlem's hottest jazz spot - The Cotton Club.
+Four years later Ellington was offered an engagement at Harlem's hottest jazz spot — The Cotton Club.

 By 1943, Duke Ellington reached a milestone in his career.
 He was invited to perform a series of concerts with his big band, The Duke Ellington Orchestra, at Carnegie Hall.
 The compositions he featured at these concerts were so beautifully written that many people believed that the piano was no longer his musical instrument.
 It was his band.